khalid2696/pip-x/README.md

 **This codebase is to improve the understanding of the algorithm that appears in [this IJRR paper](https://journals.sagepub.com/doi/abs/10.1177/02783649231209340).**

+<br /> This code is designed for the specific case of 2D planning for a quadrotor, that is the quadrotor holding height and navigating transversely.
+The funnel libraries are also constructed for this specific case.
+This implementation code may or may not generalise to other robot systems, or scale to higher dimensional spaces.

 # Usage
 Run `PiPXMazeSense.m` or `PiPXForestSense.m` depending on which (physical) environment you wish to run the algorithm on. <br /> <br />